 Architects offer a range of services.
 A full architectural commission involves the architect in all stages of the project from designing, preparing drawings, obtaining planning permits (if necessary) and building permits, arranging contracts, selecting contractors, administering building contracts, and inspecting the work.

 It is important to remember that while architects have greater involvement in the project than building surveyors, architects do not supervise building works.
-A building supervisor is required to be in attendance every day and to give directions to the builder.
-Nearly all building contracts require builders to supervise their own works.
-Architects will attend the site perhaps every fortnight, although more regular inspections will be undertaken if necessary.
+A building supervisor must be in attendance every day and to give directions to the builder.
+Nearly all building contracts require builders to supervise their own work.

 An architect can be hired for specific services (e.g. design and documentation only).
 An architect’s fees are normally calculated as a percentage of the value of the proposed works.
 Consumers not familiar with building works and the building industry may wish to consult an architect before commencing any work.